amethon/www/_reflections/journal.md

 Dear Journal,

 Today marks the end of our journey to the abyssopelagia.
-Dr. Hernandez and I have returned to the surface, feeling changed by our experience and eager to share it with others.
+Dr. Hernandez and I have returned to the surface for the last time, feeling changed by our experience and eager to share it with others.

 The journey to the abyssopelagia has been an incredible experience that I will never forget.
 Dr. Hernandez and I set out with the goal of exploring the depths of the ocean, and we were not disappointed.
 The ocean is a vast and mysterious place, full of wonders that we could never have imagined.